 To access and modify this file, the steps to follow are as follows:

 2. - Once you access via FTP, in the wp-admin folder of our WordPress installation we must create, if it did not exist before, a file with the name .htaccess (the starting point before the h is not a mistake, it is named this way so that it remains hidden).
-If this file already exists, we make a backup copy of it, so that if something goes wrong, you can revert to the previous version.
+If this file already exists, we make a backup copy of it, so that if something goes wrong, we can go back to the previous version.

 Something important, we are creating this file in the wp-admin folder , yes I know that possibly there is another .htaccess in the root, but that is not touched, for now.
 The .htaccess files work in a hierarchical way, having preference the one closest to the folder we are in, that is, the one in the wp-admin folder will rule over the one in the root.